Mushroom Asparagus Quiche Recipe

 - 1. Separate crescent dough into eight triangles; place in an ungreased 9-in. pie plate with points toward the center.
 Press onto the bottom and up the sides to form a crust; seal perforations.
 Spread with mustard; set aside.

 - 2. In a large skillet, saute the asparagus, onion and mushrooms in butter until asparagus is crisp-tender.
 In a large bowl, combine the remaining ingredients; stir in asparagus mixture.
 Pour into crust.

-- 3. Bake at 375° for 25-30 minutes or until a knife inserted near the center comes out clean.
+- 3. Bake at 375° for 25-30 minutes or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before cutting.
-Yield: 8 servings.

 Reviews for Mushroom Asparagus Quiche

 "I have made this several times and froze it and it comes out wonderful.
 Have given the recipe to several of my friends.
 The only thing I add is red and green pepper.
 My family ask for it often."

 "Quiche, no matter what you put in it is delicious and easy to make...however, you are truly missing out on adding a sublime taste if you don't smear mustard over the pie crust or crescent rolls before you pre-bake it.
 I couldn't believe how it enhanced the flavor and brought it all together!
 I get raves and requests for the recipe but that is all there is to it!
 Try it...I guarantee that you and your guests and family will be raving about it!
 I use regular yellow mustard .
 Be sure to pre-bake the crust just enough to allow for the crust to bake and not be a raw dough ...then put your ingredients in to the pie shell and continue baking until the quiche is solid."